omeroid/g-calendar-appointment/SECURITY.md

 1. **Token Storage**: Access tokens are stored in localStorage.
 Consider the XSS risk.
 2. **Client-Side Processing**: All calendar operations happen client-side
 3. **Template Storage**: Meeting templates are stored in browser localStorage
+4. **No API Keys**: This application uses OAuth 2.0 authentication only, no API keys are required

 ## Recommended Headers